 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Vectren’s electric utility serves six southwestern Indiana counties.
-Its residential electric rates rank highest among the electric utilities the IURC regulates, as of July 1, 2015.
+Its residential electric rates rank highest among the electric utilities the IURC regulates as of July 1, 2016.

 Major components in a typical electric bill include base rates, trackers, and sales taxes.

 Base rates cover most of a utility’s operating and maintenance costs.
-They make up about 99 percent of a typical Vectren residential electric bill.
+They make up nearly 98 percent of a typical Vectren residential electric bill.

-To view the rate case's public file, click here and enter docket number 43839.
+To view the rate case's public file, click here and enter cause number 43839.

 In addition to base rates, Vectren and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 The OUCC reviews all tracker rate adjustments in IURC cases on a regular basis.